Hum Tum Aur Ghost: Critical response

-Hum Tum Aur Ghost received generally mixed reviews from critics, though mostly negative.
-Mayank Shekhar of the Hindustan Times rated the film 1.5 out of 5, and said that "Playing a girl-magnet, designer-wear, slick hair NRI hero in an artificial, romantic setup, just pales his coolness no end.
+Mayank Shekhar of the Hindustan Times rated the film 1.5 out of 5, writing, "Playing a girl-magnet, designer-wear, slick hair NRI hero in an artificial, romantic setup, just pales his coolness no end.
 But then again, ambition is such a b****."
 Taran Adarsh of the Bollywood Hungama website, who rated it 2.5/5, wrote that "Hum Tum Aur Ghost is a terrible waste of a terrific idea.
 Disappointing!"

 Box office

 Hum Tum Aur Ghost had a below average opening and collected only Rs.
 4.90 crore during its theatrical run.
 Eventually, it was elevated to disaster status by Box Office India.

 Soundtrack

 The music was composed by Shankar–Ehsaan–Loy and Julius Packiam, with the former composing the songs and the latter composing the film score.
 The lyrics for the songs were written by Javed Akhtar.